ramdio12/cookbook/README.md

 - It is only a form where a user can add recipes to be displayed on home page

+## Challenges

+    - Since PUT and DELETE METHOD is not supported on 000webhost for non premium users,  I use Axios.post for the update method.
+And as for the delete method , I replaced it with PDF export for now .
+    - Fetching with axios.get and useEffect could be troublesome sometimes, so I used useQuery at the homepage to fetch all data.
+With useQuery, I was able to fetch all fresh data without refreshing the homepage.

 ## Features to be added in the future or needed to improve

-- DELETE : PUT and DELETE METHOD is not supported on 000webhost for non premium users, so as for the update method I use POST Method.
-And for the delete method , I replaced it with PDF export for now.
+- DELETE button
 - Password changer
 - UI of my project
-- Strong validation and security for Login and Registration
+- More stronger validation and security for Login and Registration
+- search bar and button
+- filtering for faster search

 <br>
 <br>